Skip to main content

 Academic

-The capacity of to modulate hormonal trajectories lies in their ability to influence the central regulatory axes, such as the Hypothalamic-Pituitary-Gonadal (HPG) axis, and to modify the cellular environment in ways that enhance hormonal signaling and mitigate the effects of cellular senescence.
+The capacity of diet and exercise to modulate hormonal trajectories lies in their ability to influence the central regulatory axes, such as the Hypothalamic-Pituitary-Gonadal (HPG) axis, and to modify the cellular environment in ways that enhance hormonal signaling and mitigate the effects of cellular senescence.

 The HPG axis is a primary regulator of reproductive function and steroid hormone production.
 In men, the hypothalamus releases Gonadotropin-Releasing Hormone (GnRH), which stimulates the pituitary gland to release Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).
 LH then acts on the Leydig cells in the testes to produce testosterone.